Can You Drink Wine if You Have Fatty Liver (NAFLD)? Risks & Safer Alternatives

 no more wine

-There are two main things it does: first, it brings extra stress to the liver, damaging its cells and leading to inflammation and scarring.
+There are two main things it does: first, it brings extra stress to the liver, damaging its cells and leading to inflammation and scarring, accelerating liver damage.

-Some people told me that even though they suffer from a fatty liver, they consider the beneficial effects the wine is claimed to have over general health more important than the harm it does to the liver.
+Some people told me that even though they suffer from a fatty liver, they consider the beneficial effects the wine is claimed to have over general health more important than the harm it does.
 In other words, they consider it a risk vs reward kind of thing.

 Unfortunately for those who love drinking a glass of wine and still need an excuse to do so after being diagnosed, the answer is still no. You can’t have it.
 You shouldn’t have it.